-Figure 13 shows preferred future greenfield growth areas that could accommodate industrial Business 2 growth either beyond 2031 or more immediately through a privately initiated plan change process, Figure 13 also identifies preferred areas where residential development may be able to occur (DUN A1) and explains the advantages and disadvantages of this area.
+Figure 13 shows preferred future greenfield growth areas that could accommodate industrial Business 2 growth either beyond 2031 or more immediately through a privately initiated plan change process.
 The map also indicates a possible area that may be suitable in the future for low density residential development.
 The map indicates the current township boundary and references some of the opportunities and issues listed below that will influence the substantive assessment of the appropriateness of future growth options.

-Dunsandel Area 1 - DUN A1
+Dunsandel Area 1 - DUN 1